jmuss07/Automated-Sign-Language/README.md

 - The base box will be made of acrylic, and have the weight of the arm on it.
 If any point has too much stress, the acrylic could break.
 This would cause sharp edges, so there's **danger of cuts**.
 - If the whole arm will be able to rotate, and the fingers/wrist move quick, then there will be a lot of fast movement.
 If parts are not secured properly, there could be a **risk of parts flying off and hurting someone**.
 - As the physical interaction with the arm would be minimal, the **risk for electrical shock is low**.
+**soldering**
+- We will need to solder various wires, which has the **risk of fire and burns** if the soldering iron is not used correctly.

 ### Images